kndugan/week27-badbank-react/README.md

 ## Description

 In this project, I've created a MERN Banking Application.
 Users can create accounts, make deposits, withdrawls, and check balances.
+All user data will be stored in [MongoDB](https://www.mongodb.com/) via [NodeJS](https://nodejs.org/en/) and [Express](http://expressjs.com/).
+The front end was created with [React](https://github.com/facebook/create-react-app).
+All user data can be viewed under the AllData tab in the navigation bar.

 The starter code was provided by MIT xPro.

 ## Installation Guidelines